vikingmanas/LoanManagementSystem/README.md

 # 💰 Loan Management System (LMS) iOS App

-A modern and secure Loan Management System built with **SwiftUI**, designed to simplify loan application, approval, disbursement, repayment tracking, and customer support for borrowers, loan officers, and administrators.
+A modern, highly secure, and role-based Loan Management System built with **SwiftUI** and powered by **Supabase**.
+Designed to digitize the entire lending lifecycle—from application and document verification to final disbursement, repayment tracking, and auditing—for Borrowers, Loan Officers, Bank Managers, and Admins.

 <p align="center">
   <img src="docs/images/app-banner.png" alt="Loan Management System Banner" width="100%">